-Environmental influences may determine whether a young child employs defence mechanisms to repress their gender-variant identity and behaviours and protect them from the perceived persecution and resultant cognitive dissonance, guilt, and anxiety they would receive from expressing it.
-One possible environmental influence is the tolerance of gendervariance in the family environment the child grows up in.
-If the young child perceives gender non-conforming expressions are, or would be, met with scorn and punishment then their gender-variant identity is more likely to become ego-dystonic, and the gender-variant identity become repressed.
-If these expressions are not always met with scorn and punishment, and if they are not perceived as strictly inappropriate, or even encouraged, then the young child's gender-variant identity is more likely to become ego-syntonic - meaning that they do not form defence mechanisms to cognitively avoid it.
+Environmental influences may determine whether a young child employs defense mechanisms to repress the gender-variant identity and behaviors and protect the self from the perceived persecution and resultant cognitive dissonance, guilt, and anxiety the person would experience if the identity and behaviors were expressed.
+One possible environmental influence is the tolerance of gender variance in the family environment in which the child grows up.
+If the young child perceives that gender-nonconforming expressions are, or would be, met with scorn and punishment, then their gender-variant identity would be more likely to become ego-dystonic and the gender-variant identity repressed.
+If these expressions are not always met with scorn and punishment, and if they are not perceived as strictly inappropriate or even encouraged, then the young child's gender-variant identity is more likely to become ego-syntonic-meaning that the child does not form defense mechanisms to cognitively avoid it.

 Gagné and Tewksbury (1998) explored the conformity pressures reported by a number of transwomen in their childhood.
-They summarised:
+They summarized:

 Conformity, while distressing, offers valued rewards in interactions and social integration.
-The result is repression of the authentic self in the interest of preserving valued relationships....As young children and adolescents, the people we interviewed quickly learned that to cross-dress or act feminine was inappropriate and intolerable.
-Therefore, they learned to hide their transgendered activities and feminine characteristics and attempted to become appropriately masculine....Being a feminine male meant being labeled [sic] abnormal, weird, sick, or homosexual.
-Boys were scolded, shamed, sent to psychiatrists, and sometimes beaten by their parents for wanting to do feminine things. (p.
+The result is repression of the authentic self in the interest of preserving valued relationships. . . .
+As young children and adolescents, the people we interviewed quickly learned that to crossdress or act feminine was inappropriate and intolerable.
+Therefore, they learned to hide their transgendered activities and feminine characteristics and attempted appropriately masculine. ...
+Being a feminine male meant being labeled [sic] abnormal, weird, sick, or homosexual.
+Boys were scolded, shamed, sent to psychiatrists, and sometimes beaten by their parents for wanting to do feminine things.
+(Gagné & Tewksbury, 1998, p.
 87)

-Bullough and Bullough (1997b) found that 93% of their sample of 372 birth-assigned males who cross-dress were afraid of being caught cross-dressing, and 56% were never caught.
-Given the young age of the reported cross-dressing - the median age of first reported cross-dressing was 8.5, with 91% reporting their first cross-dressing incident taking place by age 14 - this shows a strong internalisation of the wrongs of cross-dressing, and a large amount of secrecy from this group.
-Långstrom and Zucker (2005) found that over 50% of persons reporting transvestic fetishism among a population sample did not see sexual arousal from cross-dressing as acceptable to themselves.
-The samples of both these studies experience non-classical gender-variance and this is evidence for them to have cognitive dissonance also accompanying it.
+Bullough and Bullough (1997b) found that 93% of their sample of 372 birth-assigned males who cross-dress were afraid of being caught cross-dressing and 56% were never caught.
+Given the young age of the reported cross-dressing-the median age of first reported cross-dressing was 8.5, with 91% reporting their first cross-dressing incident taking place by age 14-this shows a strong internalization of the wrongs of cross-dressing and a large amount of secrecy from this group.
+Långström and Zucker (2005) found that over 50% of persons reporting transvestic fetishism among a population sample did not see sexual arousal from cross-dressing as acceptable to themselves.
+The samples from both these studies experienced nonclassical gender variance, and this is evidence for them to have had cognitive dissonance accompanying it.

-Cross-dressers, and non-classical transsexuals are less commonly seen among birthassigned females than birth-assigned males (Blanchard, Clemmensen, & Steiner, 1987; Chivers & Bailey, 2000).
-This is accounted for in the Identity-Defence Model because birthassigned females experience less parental and peer pressure to conform to the gender stereotype of their birth-assigned sex; there is evidence for this in studies of transsexuals (Verschoor & Poortinga, 1988) and non-gender-variant populations (Egan & Perry, 2001; Lytton & Romney, 1991).
-As a result, gender-variant birth-assigned females are less likely to go through a stage of repressing their gender-variant identity, which the Identity-Defence Model proposes is the antecedent to cross-dresser and non-classical transsexual development.
-There have however been past documented reports of cross-gender eroticism in birthassigned females (see Veale, Clarke, & Lomax, 2009c for a review); also see Kaldera (2000) and Devor (1993) for further discussion.
-It is likely that the persons in these case-reports would have experienced a much greater level of intolerance of their childhood gender-variant expression than they would have experienced today.
+Cross-dressers and nonclassical transsexuals are less commonly seen among birth-assigned females than birth-assigned males (Blanchard, Clemmensen, & Steiner, 1987; Chivers & Bailey, 2000).
+This is accounted for in the identity-defense model because birth-assigned females experience less parental and peer pressure to conform to the gender stereotype of their birth-assigned sex; there is evidence for this in studies of transsexuals (Verschoor & Poortinga, 1988) and non-gender-variant populations (Egan & Perry, 2001; Lytton & Romney, 1991).
+As a result, gender-variant birth-assigned females are less likely to go through a stage of repressing their gender-variant identity, which the identity-defense model proposes is the antecedent to cross-dresser and nonclassical transsexual development.
+There have however been past documented reports of cross-gender eroticism in birth-assigned females (see Veale, Clarke, & Lomax, 2009c, for a review and Kaldera, 2000, and Devor, 1993, for further discussion).
+It is likely that the persons in these case reports would have experienced a much greater level of intolerance of their childhood gendervariant expression than they would have experienced today.